Embedding Physical Reasoning into Diffusion-Based Shadow Generation: Experiments and Results

+\item \textbf{Shadow mask accuracy.} BER drops by $\sim$23\% in BOS ($0.140/0.274 \rightarrow 0.107/0.211$) and over 44\% in BOS-free ($0.147/0.271 \rightarrow 0.079/0.151$). \end{itemize} Overall, the largest gains on shadow-region metrics (LRMSE/LBER) are consistent with our dual conditioning, confidence-gated spatial mask control and global lighting guidance, which directly target shadow placement and shadow-region fidelity.
+Improvements are substantially larger in the BOS-free setting, indicating stronger benefits in harder cases where shadow localization is more error-prone.

-\textbf{Qualitative Results.} \cref{fig: qualsota} shows the qualitative comparisons against SGDiffusion \cite{liu2024shadow} and GPSD \cite{zhao2025shadow}.
-We visualize both the generated images and the predicted masks.
-SGDiffusion often produces shadows with incomplete shapes and an incorrect inferred light direction, and its shadow intensities can be inconsistent with the scene illumination (rows 2, 3 and 6).
-GPSD leverages an object-conditioned shape prior, but as a learned prior it can hallucinate and drift, yielding incorrect shadow extents and topology (rows 1, 3, and 5).
-In contrast, our method anchors shadow location and shape with a physics-grounded estimate and then refines details at high resolution, leading to masks that align more closely with ground truth in both BOS and BOS-free settings.
-The resulting images also show better photometric consistency with the ground truth shadows.
-Overall, these results indicate stronger modeling of the occluder–receiver–illumination relationship, reducing misplacement and shape errors.
+\paragraph{Qualitative Results.} \cref{fig: qualsota} shows qualitative comparisons with SGDiffusion \cite{liu2024shadow} and GPSD \cite{zhao2025shadow}.
+We visualize both the generated images and the predicted shadow masks.
+SGDiffusion often yields incomplete shadow shapes and inconsistent intensity (rows 2, 6, and 9), which may stem from the lack of explicit geometric guidance and a stronger reliance on learned image priors.
+GPSD leverages an object-conditioned shape prior, but can drift or hallucinate, yielding incorrect shadow extent and topology (rows 1, 3, and 8).
+In contrast, our method anchors shadow location and shape using a physics-grounded initial shadow together with a global illumination estimate, producing results that align more closely with the ground truth in both BOS and BOS-free settings.
+Overall, these results indicate our quality-gated conditioning better captures the occluder-receiver-illumination relationship, reducing shadow misplacement and shape errors.

+\paragraph{Hard Cases.} Our framework may encounter cases where reliable light-direction supervision cannot be derived from background object-shadow pairs, \eg, spatially varying illumination where a single direction is ambiguous, or out-of-frame shadows where truncation obscures elevation cues.
+For these cases, we omit light-direction supervision during training.
+As shown in \cref{fig: hard}, our method still generalizes to produce plausible shadows with reasonable scale and placement, while existing methods often generate incomplete or misplaced shadows.